TungTran2095/Medsal/README.md

     p_filter_year INTEGER DEFAULT NULL
 )
 RETURNS TABLE(
-    month_label TEXT,  -- This will be time.Thang_x
+    month_label TEXT,  -- This will be Time."Thang_x"
     year_val INTEGER,    -- This will be Fulltime.nam
     total_salary DOUBLE PRECISION
 )